isinstock/browser-extension/README.md

 ## Releasing

+- Create a production build by running `npm run build -- --production`
 - Bump the package version in `package.json` on the `master` branch.
 - Run `npm install` to update the `package-lock.json` file.

 ### Google Chrome

-- Run `node ./build.js --production` to generate a production build.
 - Generate a ZIP file of the `dist/chrome` directory.
 - Upload a new package in Is In Stock's [Package tab](https://chrome.google.com/u/1/webstore/devconsole/355361c6-bf2d-48aa-a191-99790c9dc228/bnglflgcpflggbpbcbpgeaknekceeojd/edit/package).